Meats and Sausages

 Instructions for Making Blood Sausage with Buckwheat Groats or Barley

-Many people will buy an entire pig and will share the costs of production.
-By doing this they have access to meats that a person living in a city will not be able to obtain.
-In a large American city a person will buy meats from a local supermarket and the following meats are always available: pork butt, pork picnic, pork liver, pork hocks, tongues, back fat is harder to obtain and much softer bacon will have to be substituted.
-In a non-sliceable blood sausage meat selection is of lesser importance, after all a large part of the sausage is a filler.
+Often, many people buy an entire pig and share the costs of production.
+By doing this they have access to meats that a person living in a city is not not able to obtain.
+In a large American city, a person usually buys meats from a local supermarket, and the following meats are always available: pork butt, pork picnic, pork liver, pork hocks, and tongues; back fat is harder to obtain, but softer pork belly will do.
+In a non-sliceable blood sausage, meat selection is of lesser importance; after all, a large part of the sausage is a filler.

 - Meats should be washed in cold running water.